Flow (video game): Development

 Flow was originally developed as part of Jenova Chen's master's thesis for the Interactive Media Program at the University of Southern California's School of Cinematic Arts.
 His thesis was on the concept of dynamic difficulty adjustment (DDA), wherein a game adjusts its reactions to a player based on the past and present actions of that player.
 He illustrated his ideas with Flow, which he created in collaboration with Nicholas Clark.
 Chen implemented DDA by causing the player to change the game's difficulty subconsciously; he allowed players to dive between planes at will and provided the option of eating or not eating any creature.
 Players may decide to rush downwards or to grow stronger before attacking powerful opponents.
-Chen described Flow as "a simple game.
+Chen described Flow as "A simple game.
 It's the simplest test of active DDA."
 Another influence on the game was psychologist Mihaly Csikszentmihalyi's work on flow, wherein a person fully immerses themselves in an activity and gains a feeling of energized focus.
-To achieve this state, the person or player must have control over the activity; Chen believed that his DDA theory gave players the control necessary to achieve flow while playing.
+To achieve this state, the person or player must have control over the activity; Chen believed that his DDA implementation gave players the control necessary to achieve flow while playing.

-The game was released in March 2006, after two months of development—during which Chen and Clark taught themselves Flash programming.
+The game was released in March 2006 after two months of development, during which Chen and Clark taught themselves Flash programming.
 The game's source code was later released in 2009.
 The game's score was composed by Austin Wintory.
-A PlayStation 3 version was announced for the PlayStation Store in May of that year, and was released in February 2007.
+A PlayStation 3 version was announced for the PlayStation Store in May 2006, and was released in February 2007.
 Chen had graduated by that point, and had founded Thatgamecompany, which handled the conversion to the PlayStation 3; Nicholas Clark was one of the employees and served as the game version's designer.
 Impressed by Flow, Sony provided Thatgamecompany with finances, supplies, and additional staff, and offered them a three-game contract; the PlayStation 3 version of Flow was the first of these.
 Chen originally believed the conversion could be completed in four months and that it would be ready for the November 2006 launch of the PlayStation Network.
 However, when it was finally released in February 2007, it did not include "half of the original design".
+In November 2007 the PlayStation 3 version received an add-on pack that allows players joining a multiplayer game to select their creatures.
+The pack also includes new enemies, food types, and a playable creature with a shield ability.